ciphermpcJoe/ciphermpcjoe.github.io/_pages/about.md

   - /about.html
 ---

-My name is Zhaohong (Joe) Wang, and I am an associate professor in the Department of Electrical and Computer Engineering in California State University, Chico.
+My name is Zhaohong (Joe) Wang and I am an associate professor in the Department of Electrical and Computer Engineering in California State University, Chico.

 Teaching and Research
 ======